7aii/6S898/_posts/2023-11-08-grokking-proposal.md

 ---
 layout: distill
 title: Grokking Proposal
-description: What sparks the mysterious ''grokking'' in neural networks-a sudden leap in learning beyond training?
-This proposal outlines our blog's mission to investigate this perplexing event.
-We're set to explore the triggers and theories behind grokking, seeking to understand how and why these moments of unexpected intelligence occur.
+description: What sparks the mysterious “grokking”?
+This proposal outlines our project's plan to investigate this perplexing phenomenon.
+We will explore the triggers and theories behind grokking to understand why moments of unexpected intelligence occur.
 date: 2023-11-08
 htmlwidgets: true